-Fort Mandan, ND Clark and six men join a large group at canoe camp and move four dugout canoes to the river’s edge.
-Lewis mentions the Indians raise what we now call Jerusalem artichokes.
+A few miles north of Fort Mandan, Clark and six enlisted men join a large group at the canoe camp where they move four dugout canoes to the river’s edge.
+Lewis mentions that the Knife River residents raise what we presently call Jerusalem artichokes.

 Jerusalem Artichokes